bdpiccolo/FSU-Microbial-Data-Analysis/docs/02-Rintro.md

 You may ask, if this is so straight-forward and linear, why do we have to learn all the other more complicated syntax.
 Well, pipes are good when you have an established workflow and are working with single output; however, it gets just as complicated when you require multiple inputs (e.g., t-test, ANOVA, regression, etc.).

-_Please note: A new version of a major tidyverse package was released 9/14/2019 which released new functions to replace `gather` and `spread`.
+<p class="alert alert-warning">A new version of a major tidyverse package was released 9/14/2019 which released new functions to replace `gather` and `spread`.
 Still trying to determine if this new version will affect this workflow.
-This may affect those who have installed tidyverse or tidyr packages after 9/14/2019._
+This may affect those who have installed tidyverse or tidyr packages after 9/14/2019.</p>

 ### Merging data